techbabette/libraryBackend/README.md

 ### JWT Authentication

-User authentication is accomplished using JWT tokens, allowing for scaling the application horizontally (Adding more servers).
+User authentication is accomplished using JWT tokens, allowing the application to scale horizontally (Adding more servers).

 ### Activity tracking